Aluminum Anodizing

 Cryolite

-A white mineral used in making aluminum
+A white mineral used in the production of aluminum.

 Deburring